Protocol v1

 5QyJgZfUCLKZnoxSMu9ejraQ9365HrwBmn9WVPnUayDd

 All funds are held in a per-hackathon USDC escrow PDA.
-No admin key can drain funds directly — only resolution-gated claim instructions can move tokens to stakers.
+Only resolution-gated claim instructions can move USDC tokens.

 Each hackathon follows a strict on-chain state machine.
 The diagram below shows the full flow from creation to payout.